The recurrence formulas for primes and non-trivial zeros of the Riemann zeta function

 and

-Next, we summarize computation for $p_{n+1}$ by formula (69) in Table 3, and observe the convergence to the $p_{n+1}$ prime, just as the Golomb's formula for primes.
-For equation (69), we would also like to seek other representation for $P(s)$ not involving primes directly.
+using a neat remainder estimation technique of (71) developed by Cohen in [2].
+Next, we summarize computation for $p_{n+1}$ by the recurrence formula (69) in Table 3, and observe the convergence to the $p_{n+1}$ prime, just as the Golomb's formula for primes.
 And as before, the convergence works because

 and also that the prime gaps are bounded, which prevents any higher order primes from modifying the main asymptote.
-Now we proceed to the next section.